raghuganapathyUCR/Defect-Detective/README.md

 |___README.md
 ```
 ### Notes on the project file structure -
-1. Our test suites are generated and evaluated for each benchmark in it's associated "tester.py", which can be found inside the scripts directory.
+1. The test suites are generated and evaluated for each benchmark in it's associated "tester.py", which can be found inside the scripts directory.
 2. The test suites generated for each benchmark program are placed in the same directory as the associated "tester" file.
 Ex - "Statement Coverage based Total Test Prioritization Test Suite"  for tcas can be found in root/scripts/tcas as file "total-statement-suite.txt"